Sensing and Responding to the Analogue World

 Hacking the Radio

 Peng and I began to explore the idea of a personalized radio, where the user could customize the receiver to a few favourite stations.
+Some of our early ideas explored a two-station radio in the form of a shaker or hourglass, and a base station with opposing switches.
+A dice, or cube, with a unique station on each side also seemed cool at the time.
 We were thinking that interaction with today’s radio should be minimal and intuitive, involving just a few basic gestures such as pulling, tapping and flipping.
 We started to think about an elegant object in the home or office that was easier to use than a digital player.

 Using the hot wire cutter and some glue, I quickly made a styrofoam box with a fitted lid.
 Meanwhile, Peng tested several options for sensors that would bring the radio to life.
 Using the prototype, we were able to quickly adjust the size of the radio so that the hardware would fit inside and it was comfortable to hold.
 A couple of days of design intensity followed, but we referred again and again to the foam prototype to develop the radio concept, discuss usability problems and solve construction glitches.
 From the computing side, challenges with determining numeric inputs for the sensors, tuning the FM chip and the delicate work of soldering were an all consuming task for Peng.

 By Friday afternoon we put the finishing touches on the radio, zap-strapped the electronics and battery together and fitted the lid onto the box and made our final presentation to the class.